biotia/geoseeq_api_client/docs/uploading_data_examples.md

  - Sample1_L2_R1.fastq.gz
  - Sample1_L2_R2.fastq.gz

-You can upload these files to GeoSeeq using the command line:
+You can upload these files to GeoSeeq using the command line.
+This example will upload 32 files in  parallel:

 ```
 # navigate to the directory where the fastq files are stored
 $ ls -1 *.fastq.gz > fastq_files.txt  # check that files are present

-$ geoseeq upload reads "Example GeoSeeq Org" "Example CLI Project" fastq_files.txt
+$ geoseeq upload reads --cores 32 "Example GeoSeeq Org" "Example CLI Project" fastq_files.txt
 Using regex: "(?P<sample_name>[^_]*)_L(?P<lane_num>[0-9]*)_R(?P<pair_num>1|2)\.fastq\.gz"
 All files successfully grouped.
 sample_name: Sample1